Arizona Law Dog Bite Home Insurance

 Insurance companies rely on sweeping generalizations and stereotypes to deny “aggressive” dog breeds coverage.
 In 37 states, there are now 1,000 local breed restrictions.
 Restrictions range from mandating muzzles at the park to outright prohibition of ownership for certain breeds.
 Advocates of denigrated breeds have successfully overturned dozens of restrictions across the country, but many regulations remain in place.

 Over the past years, insurance companies have been excluding coverage, or charging more for coverage, for dogs they consider “Dangerous Breeds.”
-The lengthy list of “excluded dogs” usually includes Doberman pinschers, Chow Chows, Rottweilers, Mastiffs, sometimes German shepherds, and always pit-bulls.
-In most states, insurance companies can deny coverage or charge more for dogs it considers dangerous, regardless of the dog’s temperament.
+The lengthy list of “excluded dogs” usually includes Doberman pinschers, Chow Chows, Rottweilers, Mastiffs, sometimes German shepherds, and always pit bulls.
+In most states, insurance companies can deny coverage or charge more for dogs they consider dangerous, regardless of the dog’s temperament.

 In 2022 Arizona Governor Doug Ducey signed a bill into law that prevents a dog’s breed from being the only factor considered in legal matters such as whether a dog is aggressive or vicious, or in determining liability for a dog bite.
 The law also prevents insurance companies from discriminating against dog owners based on the breed of their dog.